VinGarcia/Simple-Iterator-Template/README.md

 ## Features:

 - Single header.
-- STL Compliant (needs some improvement).
+- STL Compliant.
 - No efficience loss, it is as efficient as it could possible be.
 - Really easy to understand.
-- Concise, on simple cases it takes only 9 lines to adapt a container, and on more complex cases it takes only a few lines more.
+- Concise, on simple cases it takes only 10 lines to adapt a container, and on more complex cases it takes only a few extra lines.

 It not only provides a forward `iterator` to your class but also a `const_iterator` reusing the same definitions except for the `get()` function, for whom a const version must be provided (still included in the 9 lines).

+It also includes an optional `reversed_iterator` and `const_reversed_iterator`, to add them you need to add a function `prev()` described below and a single macro that accepts the same arguments used for the normal iterators.

 ## Usage: